 3. Select a file type, such as Photos & images or Documents.
 Click Search.

-6. Select multiple duplicates and click the Remove icon to remove them from your Google Drive account.
+7. Control-select multiple duplicates and click the Trash icon to remove them from your Google Drive account.

 Continue deleting until there is no duplicate.

 Years ago, if you tried to upload duplicate files to Google Drive, your files would be uploaded and got names like File (1), File (2) and so on, which could cause confusion and made it harder to organize files.

 Now Google can skip duplicate uploads.
 If you reupload a file to Google Drive, or if your account already has a file whose name and format is the same with the file you are uploading, this upload will be detected and ignored.
 In addition, you will see an “Upload options” dialog.

 But, according to my tests, Google Drive identifies duplicate files only based on name and format, and the content isn’t taken into consideration.
 This means that Google Drive can’t detect all duplicates during upload.
 Also, the detection will fail if you upload the same file to different folders in your account separately.